 Celebrate Diversity Month takes place in April every year.
 It was initiated in 2004 to recognize and honor the diversity of the world around us.
 It is a time to recognize and understand our differences, be it gender, race, ethnicity, faith, sexual orientation, and other factors, while honoring the common essence of humanity.
 By appreciating our similarities and differences, the month aims to get people to foster a deeper understanding of others, regardless of who they are, what they are, or how they live.
+It’s also an opportunity to increase diversity in the workplace and various academic fields.
+There are many scholarships aimed at addressing this issue.

 History of Celebrate Diversity Month